bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-computer.md

 Returns the comments assigned to the specified BES Computer.

+# correlation of &lt;bes computer&gt; : bes computer with extensions

+Returns the correlated BES computer from an extension BES computer.

+# correlation flag of &lt;bes computer&gt; : boolean

+Returns `true` if the specified BES computer is correlated.

 # cpu of &lt;bes computer&gt; : string

 Returns the result of the &#39;CPU&#39; Property for the specified computer.